Brain research and patients care

 Outstanding scientists illustrate at our symposium in Martinsried on 13th and 14th March 2017 how far research has come in the past 100 years.
 We are looking forward to lectures by the following speakers:

-Richard Axel • Cori Bargmann • Karl Deisseroth • Tom Island • Reinhard Jahn • May-Brittmoser • Huda Zoghbi
+Richard Axel • Cori Bargmann • Karl Deisseroth • Tom Insel • Reinhard Jahn • May-Brittmoser • Huda Zoghbi

 We cordially invite you to this symposium.
 For more information, see the poster on the right.